 Iain is Birmingham’s academic lead for the partnership with the Turing, working across the two organisations to help form new scientific partnerships and to develop the strategic partnership.
 At Turing, he represents Birmingham at the Turing University Leads meeting and the Research and Innovation Advisory Committee.
 As a Turing Fellow, he also sits on the Equality, Diversity and Inclusivity Committee and co-chairs the Training Steering Group.

-Nate is the administrative lead for the Turing partnership working across the University and the Turing to help deliver the scientific strategy.
-Nate is responsible for the financial and contractual aspects of the partnership and manages the communications to ensure that Birmingham researchers are properly connected to and informed about the Turing’s activities.
+As administrative lead for the Turing partnership, the University Liaison Manager works across the University, in partnership with the Turing, to help deliver the scientific strategy.
+The University Liaison Manager supports the operational aspects of this partnership (e.g. finance and contract management), and manages the communications to ensure that Birmingham researchers are properly connected to and informed about the Turing’s activities.